Bryon Nickoloff: Canadian Championship near-misses

-Nickoloff, while certainly one of Canada's top players for about 30 years, from the mid-1970s until his death at age 48 in 2004, never managed to win the Canadian Chess Championship in his nine attempts, although he was usually challenging near the top.
+Nickoloff, while certainly one of Canada's top players for about 30 years, from the mid-1970s until his death in 2004, only managed to win the Canadian Chess Championship once in his nine attempts, when he tied for first with François Léveillé and Ron Livshits in 1995.
 He did remarkably well in his first attempt in 1978 at Toronto (Zonal), which was only seven years after he learned how to play.
 He scored 9/15 to share 7-8th places, with Jean Hébert winning.
 He was fifth at Ottawa (Zonal) 1984 on 8.5/15, with Kevin Spraggett winning.
 At the Winnipeg (Zonal) 1986, he scored 7/16 to share 8-9th places, with Spraggett and Igor Ivanov winning.

-His closest approach to the Canadian title came from Windsor (Zonal) 1989, where he tied for 2nd-3rd places with Leon Piasetski, on 10/15.
-With champion Kevin Spraggett already qualified for the 1990 Interzonal as a Candidate from the previous world title cycle, Canada had a bonus Interzonal berth, for which Nickoloff and Piasetski had to settle accounts, with a four-game match at Toronto 1990.
-With a career edge over Piasetski going in, and after scoring 1.5/2 to start, Nickoloff needed only a draw in either of the last two games to advance, because of a superior tiebreak score from Windsor.
-But he lost the last two games and the match.
+At the Canadian championship in Windsor (Zonal) 1989, he tied for 2nd-3rd places with Leon Piasetski, scoring 10/15.
+Since champion Kevin Spraggett had already qualified for the 1990 Interzonal as a candidate from the previous world championship cycle, Canada had a bonus interzonal berth, for which Nickoloff and Piasetski competed in a four-game match at Toronto 1990.
+With a career edge over Piasetski, and after scoring 1.5/2 to start, Nickoloff needed only a draw in either of the final two games to advance, because of a superior tiebreak score from Windsor.
+However, he lost both games and the match.

 Nickoloff was off-form at Kingston (Zonal) 1992, scoring just 3.5/11 for 10th place, as Alexandre Lesiège won.
-Another near miss was his shared 3rd-5th place at Hamilton (Zonal) 1994, on 10/15, with Spraggett again the champion.
-At the controversy-marred Canadian Championship in Ottawa 1995, Nickoloff fell asleep at the board during a game when it was his move, and his clock ran on.
-Nickoloff was eventually awoken by another competitor (Kiviaho), and this led to a string of arguments and appeals, which disrupted the chess in subsequent rounds.
-Nickoloff scored 4.5/8, with Ron Livshits winning.
+Another near-miss was his shared 3rd-5th place at Hamilton (Zonal) 1994, on 10/15, with Spraggett again the champion.
+At the controversial Canadian championship in Ottawa 1995, Nickoloff fell asleep at the board during a game when it was his move and his clock was running down.
+Nickoloff was eventually awakened by another competitor (Kiviaho), and this led to a string of arguments and appeals, which disrupted play in subsequent rounds.
 Nickoloff was 5th at Toronto (Zonal) 1996 on 9/15, with Spraggett winning his fifth Zonal in six attempts.
-At Brantford (Zonal) 1999, Nickoloff scored 5/9 for a shared 7-10th place, with Lesiege winning.
+At Brantford (Zonal) 1999, Nickoloff scored 5/9 for a shared 7-10th place, with Alexandre Lesiège winning.

-Nickoloff won the Canadian Open Chess Championship in 1992 and 1995 (David Cohen's Canadian Chess site).
+Nickoloff won the Canadian Open Chess Championship in 1992 and 1995.
 He won the 1985 Motor City Open in Detroit with 5.5/6.
 Nickoloff won the Ontario Open Championship in 1993 (shared), 1994, and 2000.
-He won the Ontario Championship in 1992 (shared) (source: David Cohen's Canadian Chess site).
-He won several dozen weekend Swiss tournaments in the Toronto area during his career.
+He won the Ontario Championship in 1992 (shared).
+He also won several dozen weekend Swiss tournaments in the Toronto area during the course of his career.